1949 Giro d'Italia: Classification leadership

 In the 1949 Giro d'Italia there were two major classifications.
 For the general classification, calculated by adding each cyclist's finishing times on each stage, and allowing time bonuses for the first three finishers on mass-start stages, the leader received a pink jersey.
 This classification was considered the most important of the Giro d'Italia, and the winner was considered the winner of the Giro.

-In the mountains classifications, points were won by reaching the top of a climb before other cyclists.
+In the mountains classifications, points were won by the first five cyclists reaching the top of a climb.
 This classification did not award a jersey to the leader.
 The highest climb of the race was the Col d'Izoard in stage seventeen, which was 2360m.
 The other stages that included categorized climbs were stages: 1, 3, 11, 13, 14, 15, 17, and 19.

-A white jersey was awarded to the rider from a non-major "industrial" team with the lowest total time."
+A white jersey was awarded to the highest ranked independent rider, who was typically from a non-major team."

 There was a black jersey (maglia nera) awarded to the rider placed last in the general classification.
 The classification was calculated in the same manner as the general classification.

 There was a classification for sprints called the "Gran Premio Tappe Volanti" classification.
 This consisted of a sprint line that was marked in eight stages of the race, stages 2, 4, 7, 8, 9, 12, 14, and 19.
 Specifically the eight sprints were located in the following places Taormina, Castrovillari, Terni, Ferrara, Trieste, Verona, Chiavari, and Novara, respectively.

 For placing in the top three for each classification, on the final stage placings, the "Gran Premio Tappe Volanti", or crossing a categorized climb for the mountains classification, time bonuses were awarded.
 One minute time bonus was given to the first placed rider, thirty seconds to second place, and fifteen second to third.